Search engine optimization (SEO) is still a complex topic.

 SEO Content and Ranking Statistics

-Content is the life force of SEO.
+Content is the life force of SEO – that’s not likely to change any time soon.
 Without content, it’s brutally difficult to rank for keywords.
-Here are the latest stats on content and rankings.
+Here are the latest stats on content and rankings:

 While there are potentially hundreds of factors that can impact your SEO efforts, content and backlinks are the most important.